digitickets/omnipay-realex/README.md

 ## Refunds

-In order to process a refund, you must configure the gateway with the 'refundPassword' parameter set to the 'rebate' password that Realex provide you with.
-In addition, you will need to pass the following parameters, relating to the original transaction: amount, transactionReference, transactionId, currency, authCode.
+In order to process a refund, you must configure the gateway with the `refundPassword` parameter set to the 'rebate' password that Realex provide you with.
+In addition, you will need to pass the following parameters, relating to the original transaction: `amount`, `transactionReference`, `transactionId`, `currency`, `authCode`.